-The Health Board's financial position in the month of February is a £2.083m deficit (year to date (YTD) £22.917m deficit) against a deficit plan of £2.083m (YTD £22.917m).
-The additionality of costs incurred during the month due to the impact of the COVID-19 pandemic is £12.6m, with underspends repurposed of £1.4m and WG funding drawn into the position to match YTD COVID-19 expenditure totalling £11.2m, of which £1.9m was ring fenced.
+The Health Board's financial position in the month of March is a £1.993m deficit (year to date (YTD) £24.991m deficit) against a deficit plan of £2.083m (YTD £25.000m).

-8 Sickness absence Oct 2020 4 th out of 10 Ser.
-M. Performance appraisal and development review Oct 2020 5 th out of 10 9 Level 1 core skills training framework completed Oct 2020 3 rd out of 10 9 Medical staff with a current job plan Not available Finance Not available
+8 Sickness absence Oct 2020 4 th out of 10 Sept.
+Performance appraisal and development review Oct 2020 5 th out of 10 Level 1 core skills training framework completed Oct 2020 3 rd out of 10 Medical staff with a current job plan Not available Finance Not available

-- Absence - There was an initial increase in COVID related absence levels in the first wave of COVID; these reduced to more normal levels although have risen again in the most recent wave; - Staff who are self-isolating and not able to work at home are not included in these figures as they are recorded as medical exclusion rather than sickness. - PADR - The challenges have increased for leaders to find adequate time for regular performance reviews including their annual PADR. - Core skills - There has been a slight drop in the compliance rate of the core skills modules. - Job planning - Service pressures across the Health Board sites are affecting the numbers of job plan reviews being undertaken and the need to prioritise clinical work at this time. - Finance - Aligning the strategic response to current demand modelling indicators between Welsh Government, Gold Command and operational teams; - Further developing the Opportunities Framework to revisit the way in which our services were delivered pre-COVID-19 in the context of accelerating the Health Board's Strategy.
+- Absence - There was an initial increase in COVID related absence levels in the first wave of COVID; these reduced to more normal levels although rose again in the second wave; however, sickness rates are now reducing to near pre-COVID levels: - Staff who are self-isolating and not able to work at home are not included in these figures as they are recorded as medical exclusion rather than sickness. - PADR - The challenges have increased for leaders to find adequate time for regular performance reviews including their annual PADR. - Core skills - There has been a slight drop in the compliance rate of the core skills modules. - Job planning - Service pressures across the Health Board sites are affecting the numbers of job plan reviews being undertaken and the need to prioritise clinical work at this time. - Finance - Aligning the strategic response to current demand modelling indicators between Welsh Government, Gold Command and operational teams; - Further developing the Opportunities Framework to revisit the way in which our services were delivered pre-COVID-19 in the context of accelerating the Health Board's Strategy.